Clarifications (The Wire): Plot

 Michael informs Partlow and Snoop about his confrontation with Omar.
-Soon afterwards, Omar goes to a corner store to buy cigarettes and is shot to death by a street kid named Kenard.
+Soon afterwards, Omar goes to a corner store and is killed by Kenard.
 At a COMSTAT meeting, McNulty updates his superiors and Mayor Carcetti on the "serial killer" case.
 Carcetti approves McNulty's request to let Carver join the investigation.
 Carver questions why McNulty picked him over a sergeant from the district where the murders occurred, and guesses that Freamon is running a wiretap.
 While Carver assembles surveillance teams, McNulty helps Bunk take a request for DNA matching to the crime lab.

 McNulty arrives home to find that Beadie has left a note saying she is not sure when she and her children will return.
-When McNulty and Greggs travel to Quantico, Virginia, to get FBI assistance, he is disturbed when the Bureau's psychological profile reflects his own personality.
+When McNulty and Greggs travel to Quantico, Virginia, to get FBI assistance, he is disturbed when the Bureau's psychological profile of the supposed serial killer reflects his own personality.
 Back in Baltimore, Bunk finds himself investigating Omar's murder and realizes from a hit list that he was hunting Marlo's crew, with Savino's name the only one crossed out.
 Bunk delivers the list to McNulty, and reluctantly agrees to hold back on a murder warrant for Partlow so that Freamon can make a break in the Stanfield investigation.
 McNulty pulls Greggs into an interview room and comes clean about fabricating the case.
 Greggs tells McNulty he cannot carry on with his plan, but McNulty tries to reassure her that it will all be over soon.
 Beadie eventually returns with her children and confronts McNulty, prompting him to confess to her as well.
 She walks away from the conversation in anger.
 Freamon intercepts a coded message from Marlo to organize a meeting with Partlow.

 Freamon meets with the U.S. Attorney with the evidence from the Davis investigation, hoping to take the case federal now that local prosecution has failed.
 The U.S. Attorney refuses to take the case, since Davis is now a martyr to the black community.

 When McNulty hands Freamon Omar's hit list, he recognizes Cheese's name.
 McNulty admits that he has told Greggs about the hoax, much to Freamon's dismay.
 While tracking Marlo, Sydnor pulls out a street atlas and realizes that the page numbers correspond to the clock messages.
 He then decodes the clock settings as codes for the Cartesian coordinates of the location on each indicated page.